reasonml/reason-react/docs/components.md

 However, as the length of the array is not specified, you could pass an array of arbitrary length, including the empty array, `[||]`.

 Reason also always opts for the safest form of a given hook as well.
 So `React.useState` in JS can take an initial value or a function that returns an initial value.
-The former cannot be used safely in all situations, so ReasonReact only supports the second form which takes a function and uses the return.
+The former cannot be used safely in all situations, so reason-react only supports the second form which takes a function and uses the return.

 ## Hand-writing components